You’re Never Too Old

 “Older adults can exercise safely, even those who have physical limitations,” Hodes says.
 “Go4Life is based on studies showing the benefits of exercise and physical activity for older people, including those with chronic health conditions.”

 Go4Life exercises are designed to be done safely at home without special equipment or clothing.
 The free book Exercise & Physical Activity: Your Everyday Guide from the National Institute on Aging is the core resource for the campaign.
-Other free materials, such as an exercise DVD and tip sheets, are also available.
+Other free materials, such as tip sheets, are also available.
 Workout to Go, a mini exercise guide, shows you how you can be active anytime, anywhere.

 Article Review.
 This special issue is a collection of previously published articles.
 However, articles were updated and re-reviewed by NIH experts prior to inclusion.
 Published December 2017.

 NIH Office of Communications and Public Liaison